richard-sistern/aleph/vmware.md

 - No connection to mounted local virtual (ISO) device
 - IPv4 || IPv6 to same only
 - CPU compatibility (no Intel to AMD migration)

+### Resource Controls

+- A **reservation** guarantees a minimum allocation
+- A **limit** provides an upper boundary
+- A **share** specifies the relative priority, or importance when accessing a given resource

+VMware Tools provides VM processor and memory objects in Perfmon

+Use `esxtop` within ESXi shell or remotely with `resxtop` in vSphere CLI

+**Contention Metrics**

+- CPU usage chart for host

+- Total CPU utilisation per VM in stacked graph

+- VM CPU readiness (waiting for CPU).
+Lower is better

+- Memory on VM - active, ballooned, consumed, granted

+- Memory on host - ballooned, swap

+- Storage - read/write rate and read/write latency.
+Kernel command latency (> 2-3 ms is an overworked array or host).
+Physical device command latency (HDD > 15-20 ms, SSD > 3-4ms is an indication of overworked array)

+- Networking - dropped packets (ensure vNICs are utilising VMSNET3)